What to See in Chiang Mai

 I exaggerate!

-Lila Thai Massage is a professionally run beauty therapy house, the beauty therapists just happen to be prisoners who are near the end of their term and have been trained in the art of massage.
+The beauty therapists just happen to be prisoners who are near the end of their term and have been trained in the art of massage.

-It’s a dry massage so no need to get naked, appropriate clothing is provided.
+It’s a dry massage, so no need to get naked; appropriate clothing is provided.

 • Address: 37 Rachadamnoen Rd Soi 7, พระสิงห์ เมือง Chiang Mai 50200, Thailand